+by Mary Gordon and Brian Moore

 by Mary Gordon

-NPR stories about Mary Gordon

 February 10, 2013 Brian Moore's The Lonely Passion of Judith Hearne, a book about an alcoholic looking for love, is the novel that author Ann Leary always turns to when she's depressed.
 What books do you read when you're sad?
 Tell us in the comments.

 April 11, 2012 Novelist Mary Gordon looks at love and maturity, while Henning Mankell delivers his last Kurt Wallander mystery.
 In nonfiction, Jim Rasenberger revisits the Bay of Pigs, Gayle Tzemach Lemmon tells of Afghani women's ingenuity, Charles Ogletree probes the arrest of Henry Louis Gates Jr., and Meagan O'Rourke meditates on her mother's death.

 April 19, 2011 In Mary Gordon's luscious, wistful new novel, two former lovers meet in Rome after not having seen each other for almost 40 years.
 Book critic Maureen Corrigan praises the book's "undeniable appeal."

 August 28, 2007 Gordon's best-selling novels have been celebrated as much for the precision of her language as for her powers of observation; here, she reflects on her mother's life — and her death after suffering with dementia.

 August 5, 2007 Some years ago, acclaimed novelist Mary Gordon wrote a memoir about her father, revealing how the man she had loved as a Catholic intellectual was actually a converted Jew, a rabid anti-Semite and an academic fraud.
 Gordon's new memoir, Circling My Mother, is a tribute to the hard-working woman who raised and supported her.

-Mary Gordon's book Pearl is about a mother struggling to understand her daughter's public act of martyrdom.
+March 31, 2006 Mary Gordon's book Pearl is about a mother struggling to understand her daughter's public act of martyrdom.
 It's now out in paperback.
 Gordon is the author of seven novels, including Final Payments and The Company of Women and four nonfiction works (including The Shadow Man.
 (This interview was originally broadcast Jan.
 31, 2005.)